 The price difference between laminates and varnishes in minimal unless you plan to invest in a large run of labels.
 In that case, laminates are a bit more cost effective.

 Protect Your Custom Labels

-Your label can make a good first impression, but an unwanted scuff isn’t going to do you any favors.
+Your label design can make a good first impression, but an unwanted scuff isn’t going to do you any favors.
 At Blue Label, we work with you to make sure that your labels a perfect for your needs, both in terms of performance and aesthetic.
-Contact us today to talk to one of our experts about printing quality, eye-catching labels for your products.
+Contact us today to talk to one of our experts about label printing quality, eye-catching labels for your products.